naddison36/node-imports/README.md

 An example Node.js program using TypeScript to show module imports and type definitions work.

 ## Project setup
 The following steps assume you have Node.js installed which comes with the Node Package Manager (npm).
+For the below testing `node v6.10.3` and `npm 3.10.10` was used.

 Create the [package.json](./package.json) file for npm configuration
 ```